Let Me Love You (Ariana Grande song): Critical reception

-Stephen Thomas Erlewine of AllMusic picked the track as one of the album's highlights, praising the producers for "shepherding many of the cuts with a heavier R&B influence."
+Stephen Thomas Erlewine of AllMusic picked the track as one of the album's highlights, praising the producers for "shepherding many of the cuts with a heavier R&B influence".
 Larry Bartleet of NME named it one of the album's "nudge-nudge moments".
 Daniel Kreps of Rolling Stone called it a "slow-burning, stifling track" that has "smoky late-night vibes."
-Lewis Corner of Digital Spy noted that "the darker, sexier, and slower production certainly suggests this is a song for the early hours, rather than a romantic dinner for two."
+Corner noted that "the darker, sexier, and slower production certainly suggests this is a song for the early hours, rather than a romantic dinner for two."
 Sal Cinquemani of Slant Magazine was positive, writing that "despite the track's de rigueur chopped-up vocals standing in for an actual hook, the impeccably produced 'Let Me Love You' is reminiscent of Brandy's 'Angel in Disguise,' right down to Grande's breathy, hypnotic lead vocal."
 John Hil of Noisey thought the song was "interesting" and felt excited about the other collaborations on the record.

 Wren Graves of Consequence of Sound opined that, "The hook relies on the kind of electronic vocal manipulations we associate with a weaker voice, say Selena Gomez, but the verses are Grande at her mewling best."
-Spins Andrew Unterberger stated that the song is "not quite irresistible, but it's mildly alluring" Carolyn Menyes of Music Times claimed that it "may miss the sort of fiery hook that helped Grande's similarly-themed hit "Love Me Harder" such a success, but it gels flawlessly with the subdued offerings Grande has showed so far from what is sure to be her most mature record to date."
-Quinn Moreland of Pitchfork was more mixed with Wayne's appearance, claiming that it was "one of Dangerous Womans more surprising features, yet perhaps predictably," feeling that he seems "sleepy."
-Nathan Wisnicki of Pretty Much Amazing agreed, calling it "tuneless" and that it has "a really lazy hook."
+Spins Andrew Unterberger stated that the song is "not quite irresistible, but it's mildly alluring".
+Carolyn Menyes of Music Times claimed that it "may miss the sort of fiery hook that helped Grande's similarly-themed hit 'Love Me Harder' such a success, but it gels flawlessly with the subdued offerings Grande has showed so far from what is sure to be her most mature record to date."
+Quinn Moreland of Pitchfork was more mixed with Wayne's appearance, claiming that it was "one of Dangerous Womans more surprising features, yet perhaps predictably", feeling that he seems "sleepy".
+Nathan Wisnicki of Pretty Much Amazing agreed, calling it "tuneless" and that it has "a really lazy hook".